-QUINCY -- Quincy University's Gray Gallery, located in Brenner Library, will host an art exhibition featuring a narrative collage by C. Maura Poshka of Paxton, Ill.
+QUINCY -- Quincy University's Gray Gallery, located in Brenner Library, will host an art exhibition featuring narrative collages by C. Maura Poshka of Paxton, Ill.
 This exhibition will take place from Dec.
 13 to Jan.
 10. This exhibit is free and open to the public.

 Poshka's use of narrative collage started when she was an undergrad at the Art Institute of Chicago.
 Her main influences to her work include a recovery program, both as a recovering alcoholic and addictions counselor.
 She has also been influenced by her clinical work while she was working on her art therapy master's degree.